 Speak to a mortgage broker or lender and confirm that your new rates are in effect for the life of the loan and will not increase afterwards.

-Rebates and cashbacks: Another type of promotion can be in the form of a rebate.
-Although you shouldn’t refinance purely for a cash back, these rewards can be tempting and lenders offer them on a regular basis.
+Rebates and cashbacks: Another type of promotion can be in the form of a refinance rebate or cashback.
+Although you shouldn’t refinance purely for a cashback, these rewards can be tempting and lenders offer them on a regular basis.

 These rebates vary depending on whether you’re a first home buyer or an existing customer.